openvcloud/0-templates/templates/node/README.md

 - `snapshot`: create a snapshot of the VM.
 - `snapshot_delete`: delete a snapshot of the VM.
 - `list_snapshots`: return a list of snapshots of the VM.
-- `portforward_create`: create a port forward on the VM.
-- `portforward_delete`: delete a port forward on the VM.
 - `disk_add`: create a new disk on the VM.
 - `disk_attach`: attach disk to the VM.
 - `disk_detach`: detach disk from the VM.